mkunaparaju/Web-Search-Engine/readme.txt

 gradle build
 -- this will build the whole project

-gradle crawlerjar
+gradle PageRank
 --create the jar file for the crawler

-java -jar crawler.jar -u http://cs.nyu.edu/courses/spring16/CSCI-GA.2580-001/MarineMammal/PolarBear.html -q ocean -docs "<URL>" -m 7 -t
+java -jar PageRank.jar -docs PageRankFiles -f 0.1
 -- the arguments from -u onwards are customizable.